 - Maintain a healthy body weight: Excess body weight can place strain on the heart and increase the risk of more damage to the heart.

 - Exercise regularly: The AHA recommends getting 150 minutes of moderate-intensity exercise every week.
-Those individuals with heart failure should talk to their doctors about getting an individualized exercise “prescription.”
+Individuals with heart failure should talk to their doctors about getting an individualized exercise “prescription.”

 - Manage stress: Meditation, therapy, and relaxation techniques can help a person manage stress, which can have adverse effects on the heart.

 - Eat a heart-healthy diet: Daily food intake should be low in trans fats, rich in whole grains, and low in sodium and cholesterol.
-Experts often recommend that people with heart failure limit their sodium intake to 2,000 milligrams (mg) daily and consume 2 liters (l) of fluid.
-However, individuals should check with their doctor what their sodium and fluid intake should be.
+Experts often recommend that people with heart failure limit their sodium intake to 2,000 milligrams (mg) daily.
+However, individuals should check with their doctor to determine what their sodium and fluid intake should be.

 - Monitor blood pressure regularly: A doctor can do this at regular check-ups.
 However, doctors also recommend people use home blood pressure monitors, or sphygmomanometers.